Cocurricular Environment

 Career Development Center

-Skidmore’s Career Development Center is committed to supporting all students and alumni through the creative process of integrating their liberal arts education and experiences into a satisfying career.
-In keeping with the College’s founding principle of linking theoretical with applied learning, we help students and alumni develop self-knowledge, cultivate partnerships on and off campus, prepare for experiential opportunities-such as internships, collaborative research, and community involvement-and manage their careers proactively.
-We encourage students to build skills and participate in engaged liberal learning practices early in their Skidmore experience, and we offer guidance to both students and alumni in forging meaningful careers for a world of rapid change.
+Skidmore’s Career Development Center is committed to supporting all students and alumni through the creative process of integrating their liberal arts education and experiences into a rewarding career.
+In keeping with the College’s founding principle of linking theoretical with applied learning, we facilitate the process of self-discovery, cultivate partnerships, and help students prepare for experiential learning opportunities including internships, collaborative research, and civic engagement.
+We encourage students to build skills and participate in engaged liberal learning practices early in their Skidmore career and provide ongoing support to both current students and alumni as they strive to create fulfilling careers.

 Cocurricular Activities